viniuy/E-Barangay-updated-/README.md

 - Node.js (v18 or higher)
 - npm or yarn
+- PostgreSQL database (or Supabase PostgreSQL)
-- A Supabase account and project (for backend functionality)
+- A Supabase account and project (for authentication - optional)

 ### Installation